sidneykingsley/DAT505/README.txt

 Atmosphere.

-An environment-based relaxation application with interactive elements.
+An environment-based meditation app with interactive elements.